GiK/GIKPopoverBackgroundView/README.md

 The Down, Up, and Side images require special handling.
 To draw a background with an up arrow centered horizontally, the Up image must be stretched twice - once on either side of the arrow.

+## Photoshop Source

+Arrows were created using shape layers and layer styles in Photoshop.
+The .PSD contains both 1x and 2x shapes for each arrow.
+Notes for each layer document the Gradient Overlay style's colour stops and values.

+The file is [Slicy](http://macrabbit.com/slicy/) ready for easy exporting to .PNG.

 ## In Action

 [This short screencast](http://d.pr/v/49MN) of the example app demonstrates popovers drawn in a number of orientations from various anchor points.
 The navigation bar and toolbar of a popover controller take on the appearance of the background view with no additional development effort.